actionhero/ah-next-plugin/README.md

 To configure your Actionhero server to also run Next:

-1. Add this plugin to your actionhero project `npm install ah-next-plugin` Ensure you also `npm install next react react-com @types/react-dom`.
-These are peer dependencies of this project:
+1. Add this plugin to your actionhero project `npm install ah-next-plugin`.
+Ensure you also `npm install next react react-dom` and `npm install --save-dev @types/react-dom` as these are peer dependencies of this project.

 2. Include it in your `config/plugins.ts`.